 There are several direct trains from La Spezia Centrale to Roma Termini each day, but the travel times can vary quite a bit depending on the type of train used.
 The Frecciabianca AV trains can make the direct trip in 3 hours and 13 minutes, while the slower InterCity trains take from 4-4.5 hours.

 Amenities on Trains from La Spezia Centrale to Rome

-InterCity trains sometimes 1st class and 2nd class cars.
-Because reservations are not required on these trains, you simply find an available seat on a car in the appropriate class for your ticket.
+InterCity trains sometimes have 1st class and 2nd class cars.
+Reservations are not required on these trains, you simply find an available seat on a car in the appropriate class for your ticket.
 There is no food service or cafe car on these trains, and the on-board air conditioning doesn’t always work.

 La Spezia Centrale and Rome Train Stations